Nonperturbative effects in triple-differential dijet and Z+jet production at the LHC: Introduction

 To match the unprecedented precision of measurements at the LHC, accurate predictions of at least next-to-next-to-leading order (NNLO) in perturbative QCD (pQCD) are required.
 An indispensable ingredient for such calculations are parton distribution functions (PDFs) that describe the manifestly nonperturbative (NP) internal structure of the colliding hadrons and in particular of the proton.
 Despite significant progress in lattice gauge theory it is not yet possible to derive the proton structure from first principles such that the proton PDFs must be determined in dedicated fits of PDF-dependent observables to precise measurements.
 Moreover, further NP effects from hadronisation and the Underlying Event (UE) must be estimated by means of Monte Carlo (MC) event generators, since typically the highest-order predictions in pQCD only provide events at parton level.

-In this article, NP effects for two processes in proton--proton collisions at the LHC are studied: the inclusive production of dijet and Z+jet events.
+In this article, NP effects for two processes in proton--proton collisions at the LHC are studied: the inclusive production of dijet events, $\,p + p \rightarrow \mathrm{jet} + \mathrm{jet} + X$, and, generically labelled as Z+jet, the process $\,p + p \rightarrow Z/\gamma^* + \mathrm{jet} + X$, where only the decay channel $Z/\gamma^*\rightarrow\mu^+\mu^-$ is considered.
 For both processes, illustrated in Fig.~\ref{fig:topology}, predictions are available at NNLO accuracy in pQCD~\cite{Boughezal:2015ded,Ridder:2016nkl,Currie:2017eqf,Czakon:2019tmo,Chen:2022tpk}.
 While baseline fits of proton PDFs rely on deep-inelastic scattering (DIS)~\cite{Abramowicz:2015mha}, which to first degree depends on the valence quarks and only indirectly on the strong coupling \alps, dijet and Z+jet production both are directly sensitive to \alps and the gluon content of the proton~\cite{Ablat:2024uvg,Hou:2019efy,NNPDF:2021njg,Cridge:2023ozx}.
 Measurements of these processes at the LHC therefore hold significant potential towards improving the accuracy of \alps and the gluon PDF{}.

 Following the publications by the CMS Collaboration on dijet production at the LHC~\cite{CMS:2017jfq,CMS:2023fix} we choose a setup where the cross section is investigated triple-differentially as a function of the two angular variables \yboost and \ystar plus one quantity with dimension of energy that correlates with the energy scale of the collision.
 The two angular variables are defined as